Italy's League leader opens door to government deal with 5-Star

 The PD itself has pledged to move to opposition ranks.

-5-Star, born as a protest movement in 2009, long resisted any suggestion of forming alliances, but leader Luigi Di Maio underscored on Wednesday that it now wants to talk to other parties to fix a common programme.
+5-Star, born as a protest movement in 2009, long resisted any suggestion of forming alliances, but its leader Luigi Di Maio said on Wednesday that it now wants to talk to other parties to fix a common programme.

-“Before we talk about who, let’s talk about what, let’s pursue a programme centered on the people outside the corridors of power,” he said at a business association event in Milan.
+“Before we talk about who, let’s talk about what, let’s pursue a programme centred on the people outside the corridors of power,” he said at a business association event in Milan.

 Salvini’s overture to the 5-Star is anathema to his coalition partner, four-time prime minister Silvio Berlusconi, whose Forza Italia (Go Italy!) party trailed the League in the election and now plays second fiddle in their conservative bloc.

-Berlusconi, who has branded 5-Star a “dangerous sect”, said on Wednesday he wanted a minority center-right government “with support from the PD on individual measures”, Forza Italia Senator Luigi Vitale told reporters after a party meeting.
+Berlusconi, who has branded 5-Star a “dangerous sect”, said on Wednesday he wanted a minority centre-right government “with support from the PD on individual measures”, Forza Italia Senator Luigi Vitale told reporters after a party meeting.

-He acknowledged that Salvini and junior coalition ally the Brothers of Italy disagreed, but said: “We will convince (them),” Vitale added.
+Berlusconi acknowledged that Salvini and junior coalition ally the Brothers of Italy disagreed, but said: “We will convince (them),” according to Vitale.

-Salvini has adopted a much more hostile line toward the European Union than Berlusconi, a point that was underlined on Wednesday when he said the euro currency was not irreversible, prompting investors to dump Italian government bonds.
+Salvini has adopted a much more hostile line towards the European Union than Berlusconi, a point that was underlined on Wednesday when he said the euro currency was not irreversible, prompting investors to dump Italian government bonds.

+Ahead of the vote, all parties promised to cut taxes and raise spending, apparently at odds with pledges to also cut a public debt that is second only to Greece’s in the euro zone as a proportion of GDP.

+Among the most eye-catching proposals were the League’s 15 percent flat tax rate and 5-Star’s scheme to guarantee a minimum income of 780 euros ($964.47) a month.

 Salvini has promised not to abandon his partners, after Forza Italia’s relegation to second place in the coalition prompted speculation the League could split off and join 5-Star.